 - Keep them held in place while you wait for the Apple logo to appear.

-If a simple reboot didn’t help, you should try entering your iPhone in the recovery mode.
+If a simple reboot didn’t help, you should try entering your iPhone in recovery mode.
 This can come in handy when a firmware update or OS downgrade process goes wrong.
 However, it does mean you’ll need to use iTunes to restore your iPhone.

 To put your iPhone into recovery mode: